magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-37068-incorrect-tax-rate-displays-on-checkout-for-virtual-products.md

 ## Issue

-Incorrect tax rate is displayed on checkout when the shopping cart has only virtual products.
+Incorrect tax rate is displayed on Checkout Page when the Shopping Cart has only virtual products.

 <ins>Prerequisites</ins>: